 Then we again travel back to the Spanish Mission era for a one-hour behind-the-scenes tour of the iconic Mission San Xavier del Bac.
 Mission San Xavier is on the Tohono O’odham Indian Reservation and still serves these Native Americans with education facilities and religious services.
 Founded by Father Kino in 1692, San Xavier is considered one of the finest examples of Spanish Colonial architecture in the United States.

 Leaving San Xavier, we will be back in Tucson by 4:30 PM.

 For our tour guests, this is an easy, yet engaging day-trip.
 We have two meeting locations in Tucson for quick and easy boarding.
-The cost is $89.00 per person.
+The cost is $130.00 per person.
+4 person minimum.
 The price includes transportation, refreshments, lunch, admission to all attractions, guided tours, plus Jim’s extensive local knowledge.
 Join us on our first Southern Arizona Guide Tour!!!
-Call Jim at 520-820-2710 to reserve your seat today.
 Seating is limited to 55 passengers.
 Our coach is handicap accessible.